 Terp Young Scholars ~ The University of Maryland's Young Scholars Program invites rising high school 9th-12th graders to participate in their pre-college program July 12-31, 2020.
 Students experience hands-on learning from UMD faculty as they take one 3-credit college course, while exploring campus life through dormitory living and social activities.
 The cost is $4,000 for residential students and $2,750 for commuters.
 Click here for more information.

 University of Notre Dame ~ Notre Dame's pre-college programs offer current high school sophomores and juniors the opportunity to earn college credit, experience world-class academics, and immerse themselves in the Notre Dame community on campus and abroad.
-Programs include Summer Scholars (June 27-July 11), Study Abroad Rome (June 6-20) and Study Abroad Ireland (July 18-August 1).
+Programs include Summer Scholars (June 27-July 11, choose from 24 courses), Study Abroad Rome (June 6-20) and Study Abroad Ireland (July 18-August 1).
 Applications open beginning October 15, 2019.

 University of Southern California Bovard Scholars ~ USC has announced that it's Bovard Scholars application is now open.
 Applicants should be rising seniors with a 4.0 GPA currently enrolled in Algebra II, Trigonometry or above.
 If selected, each Bovard Scholar will have one full year of support through the admissions cycle and spend three weeks on the USC campus (July 12 through August 1), where they will receive personalized career exploration, expert admission and financial aid support, comprehensive test preparation and leadership development.
 This free program includes transportation to and from campus for students coming from outside of Southern California.
 Click here to apply by January 17.